Faculty & Staff

 Professional Publications & Contributions

-Mnisi Weeks, S. (In press).
+Mnisi Weeks, S. (2018).
 Access to justice and human security: Cultural contradictions in rural South Africa.
-(Under contract with Routledge Cultural Diversity and Law Series, for December 6, 2017 publication).
+Cultural Diversity and Law Series.
+New York, NY: Routledge, Taylor & Francis Group.

 Himonga, C., Nhlapo, T. R., Maithufi, I. P., Mnisi Weeks, S., Mofokeng, L., & Ndima, D. (2015).
 African customary law in South Africa: Post-apartheid and living law perspectives.
 C. Himonga and T. Nhlapo (eds).
 Cape Town, South Africa: Oxford University Press, Southern Africa.